- Scheduling Timeline

 While hybrid sections can be used to accommodate remote students, the Registrar's Office strongly recommends scheduling synchronous or asynchronous online sections for remote students.
 This will help with tracking students, contact tracing, and classroom assignments.

-Once bookbags open, classes will only be allowed to switch from in-person or hybrid to online.
-Online classes cannot switch to in-person or hybrid after bookbags open.
+Once shopping carts open, classes will only be allowed to switch from in-person or hybrid to online.
+Online classes cannot switched to in-person or hybrid after shopping carts open.

 Hybrid sections have in-person and online meetings.
 If online meetings are synchronous, they are encouraged to be at the same time as the in-person meeting, but they can be at a different time.